fenxu/azure-powershell-docs-prod/azure/Storage/Azure.Storage/v1.1.6/New-AzureStorageQueueSASToken.md

 ```

 ## DESCRIPTION
-The **New-AzureStorageQueueSASToken** cmdlet generates shared access signature token for an azure_2 storage queue.
+The **New-AzureStorageQueueSASToken** cmdlet generates shared access signature token for an Azure storage queue.

 ## EXAMPLES